SafwanUddinMairaj/Jenkins-Learn/README.md

 systemctl restart docker
 ```

-Once you are done with the above steps, it is better to restart Jenkins.
+Restart Jenkins as it is a better approach

 ```
 http://<ec2-instance-public-ip>:8080/restart